euank/euank.com/_posts/2022-05-01-nixos-bisect.md

 binaries can't be plugged in as inputs here, and it's simply a matter of someone wiring it up.

-On Ubuntu, this is of course trivial: just `make install` them into place.
+On Ubuntu, this is a fairly straightforward process.

 ##### Booting with no initrd